Mojib-Rsm/BartaNow/README.md

 ### Updating `src/lib/api.ts`

 The `src/lib/api.ts` file is already configured to use the AWS SDK.
-When you provide your AWS credentials in `.env.local`, it will automatically switch from using mock data to your live DynamoDB table.
+When you provide your AWS credentials in `.env`, it will automatically switch from using mock data to your live DynamoDB table.

 1.  **Install AWS SDK:**
     ```bash